intfrr/Towers/README.md

 ### TODO

- - Flesh out tech tree with a few more trackers and weapons
+ - Review and finish tech tree
+ - Weapon balancing
  - Better UI - more stuff in the panels
  - Ammo storage module
   - weapons consume ammo from storage